Wong Ping, 2014-2018, Hong Kong, ca 63 minutes, Cantonese with English subtitles

-Wong Ping was born in Hong Kong and received his Bachelor of Arts from Curtin University, Perth, Australia in 2005.
-In 2018, he was the recipient of the inaugural Camden Arts Centre Emerging Artist Prize, and in 2019, he was one of the winners of the Ammodo Tiger Short Competition at the 48th International Film Festival Rotterdam.
-Solo exhibitions include The Modern Way to Shower, Institute of Contemporary Art, Miami (2019); Heart Digger, Camden Arts Centre, London (2019); Golden Shower, Kunsthalle Basel, Switzerland (2019); Who’s the Daddy, CAPRI, Düsseldorf, Germany; and Jungle of Desire, Things that can happen, Hong Kong.
-His work has been featured in group exhibitions including, One Hand Clapping, Solomon R. Guggenheim Museum, New York (2018); 2018 Triennial: Songs for Sabotage, New Museum, New York (2018); XO State Dark: Aristophanes, Arts Centre Melbourne, Australia (2017); RareKind China, Centre for Chinese Contemporary Art, Manchester, England (2016); Mobile M+: Moving Images, M+, Hong Kong (2015); and Essential Matters, Borusan Contemporary, Istanbul (2015).
-Ping’s animation films have been presented at numerous international festivals.
-His work is held in several permanent collections, including Solomon R. Guggenheim Museum; M+, Hong Kong; Kadist, Paris and San Francisco; Institute of Contemporary Art, Miami; and Fosun Art Foundation, Shanghai; among others.
+Wong Ping was born in Hong Kong and received his BA from Curtin University in Perth, Australia in 2005.
+In 2018, he was the recipient of the inaugural Camden Art Centre’s Emerging Artist Prize, and in 2019, he was one of the winners of the Ammodo Tiger Short Competition at the 48th International Film Festival Rotterdam.
+Wong has completed a residency at the Centre for Chinese Contemporary Art (2015).
+Solo exhibitions include Camden Arts Centre, London (forthcoming); Golden Shower, Kunsthalle Basel, Switzerland (2019); Who’s the Daddy, CAPRI, Germany; and Jungle of Desire, Things That Can Happen, Hong Kong.
+His work has been featured in important group exhibitions such as One Hand Clapping, Solomon R. Guggenheim Museum, New York (2018); 2018 Triennial: Songs for Sabotage, New Museum, New York (2018); XO State Dark: Aristophanes, Arts Centre Melbourne (2017); RareKind China, Centre for Chinese Contemporary Art, Manchester (2016); Mobile M+: Moving Images, M+, Hong Kong (2015); and Essential Matters, Borusan Contemporary, Istanbul (2015).
+Wong’s animation films have been presented at numerous international festivals in Belgium, the United Kingdom, Mexico, and Australia.
+Wong’s work is held in several permanent collections including the Solomon R. Guggenheim Museum, New York; M+, Hong Kong; KADIST, Paris/San Francisco; and Fosun Foundation, Shanghai, among others.